ngs-lang/ngs/readme.md

 * Every failed script must have exact error information to it.
   No re-run with added `-x` or `echo`s should be required.

-* Commands of "ze" will pass objects in pipes between them, not strings.
+* Commands of the shell will pass objects in pipes between them, not strings.
   External commands should use JSON or API (not sure here).

 * For remote host or hosts group, give an option to execute command(s)